 - Introduction to continuous time martingales

-The course is composed of 72 hours of lectures (including 16 hours of exercises) which, for the AY 2020/2021, will be held remotely, either as live streaming or pre-recorded.
-All lectures will be recorded and made available on Moodle in due time, together with the related slides or notes and other course material.
+The teaching course is composed of 72 hours of lectures (including 16 hours of exercises).
+Supporting material will be made available on Moodle in due time.

 Learning assessment methods